Garaio-REM/remcloud-message-bus-api/result_messages.md

 For interactions with GARAIO REM that follow a request/response pattern, the following result message types are commonly sent.

+## Response mapping using correlation_id

+These messages set the AMQP property `correlation_id` to contain the `message_id` of the request message.
+This means you can tell to what request message an `Accepted` or `Rejected` belongs by remembering the `message_id` of sent requests and comparing them to the `correlation_id` of received responses.

 ## Accepted message

 Named `*.Accepted`, this is sent by GARAIO REM to signal that a message was successfully processed.